-Maximum extra (continuous) load for electrical system in wa
+Maximum extra (continuous) lo Maximum extra (continuous) load for electrical system in watts

 Chassis type Alternator 80A/24V Alternator 100A/24V

 LF series 35A/840W 45A/1080W

 CF series 30A/720W 40A/960W

 XF series 15A/360W 25A/600W

-The vehicles are equipped with two seriesconnected batteries.
+The vehicles are equipped with two series-connected batteries.
 Additional power consumers can be connected at a number of points in the electrical system.
 In the event of brief high peak loads of the electrical network (>100A), it is recommended that a 2nd battery set be installed.
 At peak loads of more than 150A, a 2nd battery set must be installed.
-See section 7.10: "Additional batteries".
+See section 7.11: "Additional batteries".